lenskit/eval-quickstart/README.md

-# LensKit-archetype-fancy-analysis
+# LensKit Evaluation Quickstart

-This archetype is to build more sophisticated projects for doing analysis of recommender algorithms, and that organize the input and output according to maven best practices.
-All of the scripts for the eval are in the src/eval directory.
-Each script takes in some input data, and produces some output data.
-The archetype is intended to be used with the following structure:

-* lenskit-eval: takes data from the target/data directory and creates a set of crossfold datasets also in target/data.
-Runs an evaluation script in src/eval/eval.groovy, which operates on the crossfold data in target/data, and produces output in target/analysis.
+This example project shows how to run and evaluate a custom LensKit recommender component using Gradle, the current recommended way to run LensKit evaluations.
+It is intended to serve as a template for you to use when you create new LensKit evaluations.

 The key user files that you are likely to want to edit are:

-* pom.xml: to change the value of grouplens.mldata.acknowledgement and
-  do general configuration.
+-   `build.gradle`: to configure the build, add dependencies, etc.
-* src/eval/eval.groovy: to change the lenskit evaluation that is run, perhaps by configuring different recommenders.
-This also downloads the data set and runs the R script for post-analysis.
+-   `eval.groovy`: to change the lenskit evaluation that is run, perhaps by configuring different recommenders.
-* src/eval/chart.py: to change the analysis of the output data in target/analysis, perhaps including the charts that are generated.
+=   `chart.py`: to change the analysis of the output data in `build`,

-This structure fits the Maven model: all input files are in the src tree, and all generated files are in the target tree, where they may be cleaned by the clean target.
+    perhaps including the charts that are generated.

+To run the evaluation, run:

+    ./gradlew evaluate

+As is typical with Gradle projects, all output files go in the `build` directory, where they can be removed with `./gradlew clean`.

 ## Example Scorer